In this tutorial, we'll create a dusty overlay texture from scanned paper, and I'll show you how to apply this texture to your photo.

 Merge Layers to one and Rename it "Dusty Texture".

-This is how our texture will look after all the manipulations listed above:
+This is how our dust and scratch texture will look after all the manipulations listed above:

 4. How to Add a Dusty Texture to the Photo

-Go to File > Place and put your photo under the texture layer.
+Go to File > Place and put your photo under the scratch dust and scratches texture layer.

 Now let's add some vintage color correction to the photo.
 Make the texture layer Invisible.